Retired and Senior Volunteer Program

 The RSVP program is always looking for a few good volunteers!

+Share your time and talent, or put your experience to work for the community.
 Volunteers choose how and where they serve, and the time they want to give.
-Volunteer opportunities serve the communities within Macomb, Oakland, and Wayne counties and can include projects for seniors, and veterans, cultural functions, and more.
+Volunteer opportunities serve communities in Macomb, Oakland, and Wayne counties and may include projects for seniors and veterans, cultural events, and more.

-If you want to share your experience and skills, meet new people and give back to your community, then the Retired and Senior Volunteer Program (RSVP) is for you!
-Contact us now to learn more.
+If you want to share your experience and skills, meet new people, and give back to your community, then the Retired and Senior Volunteer Program (RSVP) is for you!

-Program Director: Trista Johnson
+RSVP Program Director: Trista Johnson

-: 3300 S. Adams Rd., Auburn Hills, MI 48326
+3300 S. Adams Rd., Auburn Hills, MI 48326

-248-537-3300 ext.
+(248) 537-3300 ext.
 3941

 johnsont@ccsem.org